aws-samples/eks-spark-benchmark/benchmark/README.md

 ### Prepare Spark Base Container Image

-> Note: Please follow instructions only if you want to build your own image, you can also use provided ones like `seedjeffwan/spark:2.4.5-SNAPSHOT` or `seedjeffwan/spark:3.0.0-SNAPSHOT`
+> Note: Please follow instructions only if you want to build your own image, you can also use provided ones like `seedjeffwan/spark:2.4.5-SNAPSHOT` or `seedjeffwan/spark:3.0.0-SNAPSHOT`.

+> We highly recommend you to use our provided images because it has some critital performance improvement which is not in the 2.4.4 distribution yet.

 1. Build Spark Base Image